4.1. Creating an MQC project¶

 up with the data contained in your data source(s) and defaults for all

-All default settings used for project creation may be changed later via the configuration panel (see Configuration).
+All default settings used for project creation may be changed later via the settings dialog (see Settings).

-In case you would like to adapt further settings, e.g. Switch on Propagation, add a quality model configuration (see Quality Model Configuration) or project structure (see Project Structure Configuration), you can switch to the advanced mode of the Create Project dialog as shown in Figure 7.3 by using the switch in the top-right corner.
+In case you would like to adapt further settings, e.g. Switch on Propagation, add a quality model configuration (see Quality Model) or project structure (see Project Structure), you can switch to the advanced mode of the Create Project dialog as shown in Figure 4.3 by using the switch in the top-right corner.

-The advanced mode of the Create Project dialog allows you to load all configuration files and to adapt all necessary settings from the Configuration menu to be already applied during project creation.
+The advanced mode of the Create Project dialog allows you to load all configuration files and to adapt all necessary Settings to be already applied during project creation.
 This facilitates a fast and comprehensive setup process.

 In case you switch back from advanced to simple mode, nevertheless all your previously made settings will be kept and applied when creating the project.